-The overnight Emergency Radiology faculty read up until an LMT of 4:30 am.
-If the overnight Emergency Radiology faculty finish reading all the exams before the Last Modified Timestamp of 4:30 am then they will pick off studies in your queue.
-Please put all your studies after a Last Modified Timestamp of 4:30 am in whoever is covering the ER during the day and the covering UH Neuroradiologist.
+The overnight Emergency Radiology Faculty read up until a Task Creation time of 4:30 AM (but stay on until 6am).
+If the overnight Emergency Radiology Faculty finish reading all the exams before the Task Creation date of 4:30 AM then they will pick off studies in your queue.
+Please put all your studies after a Task Creation time of 4:30 AM in the PowerScribe queue of whoever is covering the ER during the day and the covering UHS Neuroradiologist.